DataScienceINDIA-COM/NeuroSync/README.md

         1. Go to the [Firebase Console](https://console.firebase.google.com/).
         2. Select your project.
         3. Click on the gear icon (Project settings) in the sidebar.
         4. Under the "General" tab, in the "Your apps" section, find your web app.
+The Firebase SDK snippet will contain most of these values.
-        5. The Firebase SDK snippet will contain these configuration values.
+        5. For `NEXT_PUBLIC_FIREBASE_VAPID_KEY`, go to Project settings > Cloud Messaging tab.
+Under "Web configuration", find "Web Push certificates" and copy the "Key pair".

 3.  **Enable Firebase Authentication Providers:**
     *   For FirebaseUI to work correctly with sign-in methods like Google Sign-In or Email/Password, you must enable them in your Firebase project.
 This is a common reason for `auth/configuration-not-found` or similar errors.